 What Mal Represents

-As you undoubtedly noticed, during that analysis, I skipped around the central conflict, where Mal comes in from Cobb's subconscious and messes about, causing Cobb to struggle to confront her.
-Let's talk about that.
+In that analysis, you may have noticed that I skipped around the more personal conflict, where Mal appears from Cobb's subconscious and causes chaos and death as Cobb struggles to confront her.
+Let's talk about that now!

-I said before that home, in this story, represents creative.
-If Cobb's children and home represent creative fulfillment, then what does Mal mean in her constant thwarting of this goal?
+As I said before, Cobb's home represents creative fulfillment.
+If that's so, then what does Mal represent in her constant thwarting of this goal?
 Well, in another article, the author proposes that Mal represents the Muse.
-Here, the central conflict is in Cobb's choice between Mal and Fischer, representing the Muse vs. the audience.
-The producer must choose between his own personal vision directed by the Muse and the effect the story has on the audience.
-While this isn't a bad theory, and may even be right in terms of film-making, I have a slightly different view on what Mal is.
+The conflict forces Cobb to choose between Mal and Fischer, or the Muse and the audience.
+In other words, the producer must choose between his own personal vision, directed by the Muse, and the effect the story actually has on the audience.
+While this isn't a bad theory in terms of film-making, I have a slightly different (but compatible) view.

 Why I Hate James Pat...